timohubois/rewrite-bases-internationalization/readme.txt

 If you leave a field blank, the plugin will use WordPress's default language-specific term for that base.

-= Does this plugin with WMPL or other translation plugins =
+= Does this plugin work with WMPL or other translation plugins? =

-This plugins is currently not tested with WMPL or other translation plugins or support them.
+This plugins is currently not tested with WMPL or other translation plugins and does not support them.

 == Changelog ==